GoogleCloudPlatform/professional-services/examples/tf-shared-vpc-backend-access/README.md

    - API Gateway API
    - Service Control API
    - Service Management API
-   - Cloud Deployment Manager V2 API	34	0	181	463
+   - Cloud Deployment Manager V2 API
    - Cloud Run API
    - You might want to consider Cloud Logging API and Cloud Pub/Sub API
 - You have to have necessary rights to create all resources this Terraform configuration creates

 ## Folder structure
-The main file for the solution components is the serverless_endpoint.tf.
+The main file for the solution components is the `serverless_endpoint.tf`.
 It creates the necessary serverless components and organizes access between them.
-In main.tf the variables are defined.
-Other files are to create an example to be able to test the setup - the file networking.tf sets up shared VPC, example_server.tf runs an example webserver.
+In `main.tf` the variables are defined.
+Other files are to create an example to be able to test the setup - the file `networking.tf` sets up shared VPC, `example_server.tf` runs an example webserver.

 **Note**: The IP of the webserver is hardcoded in server/index.js and is used in Terraform variables.